maximecb/noisecraft/README.md

 sound synthesis and music making that runs your a web browser.
 The goal is for the app to remain free to use and ad-free for the foreseeable future.
-You can try the app at https://noisecraft.app, but please note that it's a work in progress and you may run into bugs.
+You can try the app at https://noisecraft.app, but please note that it's a work in progress and you may run into bugs, support for mobile devices is also currently fairly poor.

 ## Design